bazelbuild/bazel-gazelle/README.rst

 ``fix`` and ``update``
 ~~~~~~~~~~~~~~~~~~~~~~

 The ``update`` command is the most common way of running Gazelle.
-Gazelle will
+Gazelle
-scan sources in directories throughout the repository, then create and update
+scans sources in directories throughout the repository, then creates and updates
 build files.

 The ``fix`` command does everything ``update`` does, but it also fixes